myQwil/luapd/README.md

 Then re-build libpd and luapd.

-For Linux and Mac users, the examples should run normally without any necessary changes.
-For Windows users, the 3 lib\*.dll files in the main folder need to be copied into an example folder before they can be detected by luapd.dll.
+### For Windows users

+There are 3 additional .dll files that need to be placed adjacent to the main lua file:

+- libgcc_s_seh-1.dll
+- libstdc++-6.dll
+- libwinpthread-1.dll

+These files are included in the release builds for Windows.
+They can also be downloaded separately here: <https://github.com/myQwil/luapd/releases/download/v0.3.1/luapd-dependencies.Windows-amd64-32.zip>